Investors wary as Tanzania moves to assert more control over mines

 The regulations aim to stamp out what President John Magufuli, nicknamed “the Bulldozer”, has called years of corrupt practices and tax evasion that have robbed the country of revenue from a sector accounting for about four percent of GDP.

-Many of the changes were first suggested by the political opposition and have proved wildly popular with voters in Tanzania, where GDP per capita is still only $880(650.65 pounds).
+Many of the changes were first suggested by the political opposition and have proved wildly popular with voters in Tanzania, where GDP per capita is still only $880.

 International investors are not happy, however, especially because the details remain unclear.
 Magufuli fired the minister of mining in May and he has not been replaced.